 - Have something to eat in case you need it: there’s nothing like a few candies or juice boxes in the drawer of the bedside table

-A man living with type 1 diabetes may experience erectile dysfunction at certain times in his life.
+A man living with Type 1 diabetes may experience erectile dysfunction at certain times in his life.
 Hyperglycemia can cause nerve damage and reduce blood flow and thus cause erectile dysfunction and ejaculation disorders.
-Poorly controlled blood glucose levels can also disrupt the hormonal system and lower testosterone production, causing a drop in libido.
+Unbalanced blood glucose levels can also disrupt the hormonal system and lower testosterone production, causing a drop in libido.

 If you encounter such difficulties, do not hesitate to consult your doctor who can guide you if necessary towards one of the many existing therapeutic options (oral treatment, intracavernous injections…).